w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Advancements/Upgrades.md

 ## User's Leaderboards {: #UserLeaderboards}
 The `/leaderboard user` command is only able to be checked after you purchase it as an upgrade from <a href="/Bot-features/Currency-Commands/Advancements/Upgrades" target="_blank">/advancements upgrades</a>.

 With the `/leaderboard user` command, you can check the server or global stats positions of a certain user (including yourself).
+If a user is hidden, the `/leaderboard user` command won't work on them.

 The stats are listed in order from the user's highest position to the lowest.